sajjadabd/python-course-player/README.md

 https://www.filehorse.com/download-kmplayer-64/
 ```

-after installing your favorite media player make sure to add the location of your video player to path
+After installing your preferred media player, make sure to add the player's location to your system's PATH environment variable.
+Here's how to do it on Windows:

-in Windows to add the location of your application to the path do like this :

-* Right click on This PC (My Comptuer) and go to Properties
+* Right-click on "This PC" (or "My Computer") and select "Properties"
-* go to Advanced System Settings
+* go to "Advanced System Settings"
 * Go to the "Advanced" tab
 * Click "Environment Variables…"
-* look for "path" in System variables and select it and Click Edit
+* Look for "Path" in the "System variables" section, select it, and click "Edit"

-in Windows 7 :
+For Windows 7:

-* add semicolon (;) to end of the variable and add your video player location and click OK and Apply to every window you open
+* Add a semicolon (;) to the end of the variable and append the location of your video player.
+Click "OK" and apply the changes to every open window.

-in Windows 10 :
+For Windows 10:

 * Click "New"
 * Enter the path to the folder containing the video player
-* Click "OK" to save the changes to your variables
+* Click "OK" to save the changes to your variables.

-put `app.pyw` in place you want in your computer and you can double click the program to run
+Once you've added the location to your system's PATH, place the `app.pyw` file wherever you prefer on your computer.
+To run the program, simply double-click `app.pyw` Enjoy your uninterrupted tutorial viewing experience!